ek0212/qa-to-quizlet/README.md

 **Transform your questions and answers into Quizlet flashcards with a simple copy-paste!**

 ## ✨ **Overview**
-**Q&A to Quizlet Converter** is a lightweight **Chrome extension** that lets you convert your two-column Q&A data into perfectly formatted Quizlet flashcards.
+**Q&A to Quizlet Converter** is a **Chrome extension** that lets you convert your two-column Q&A data into formatted Quizlet flashcards.
 Whether you're working with study guides, test prep materials, or learning resources, this tool makes creating flashcards effortless.

 🔗 **Get it on Chrome Web Store:** [Q&A to Quizlet Converter](https://chromewebstore.google.com/detail/qa-to-quizlet-converter/YOUR_EXTENSION_ID)